harcomaase/lsp-gpt/Readme.md

 #### Neovim

-The integration into Neovim for prototyping purposes is much easier: Neovim offers native support for language servers, and lsp-gpt can be registered with the following command:
+The integration into Neovim for prototyping purposes is straightforward: Neovim offers native support for language servers, and lsp-gpt can be registered with the following command:

 ```vim
 :lua vim.lsp.start({ name = 'lsp-gpt', cmd = { 'lsp-gpt' }, root_dir = vim.loop.cwd(), })
 ```

-Similar to the extension in Visual Studio Code, we define a name for our language server, and how the editor can invoke it: as an executable.
+Similar to the extension in Visual Studio Code, we define a name for our language server, and the way the editor can invoke it: as an executable.

 ## first conclusions

-- GPT-4 is powerful and easy to use: already rather simple prompting turned it into a functional language server
+- GPT-4 is powerful and easy to use: already rather simple prompting turned it into a functional language server for completions
 - further prompts and few-shot learning can influence/improve the responses even further
 - invocations of GPT-4 API take quite a while: roughly between 8 and 14 seconds
+- GPT-4-turbo is faster for most queries (3 to 10 seconds)
+  - but needs further/different prompting, since most language server capabilities do not easily work as intended
+- enabling multiple capabilities leads to numerous requests that can pile up quickly
+- best capability out of the box is completion (text suggestion), probably due to the document-completing nature of GPTs

 <hr />
 <hr />